Bodmin and Wadebridge Railway: The GWR arrives in Bodmin

 The Great Western Railway had formed an alliance with other broad gauge railway companies in the West of England: the grouping was called the Associated Companies.
 In 1876 they amalgamated under the banner of the Great Western Railway, and that company pursued an active interest in developing railways in Cornwall.
 In earlier years the Associated Companies and the so-called narrow gauge companies—the LSWR and its allies—were hostile to one another, but now the enmity was abating.

 An earlier proposal had been made to make a broad gauge line from the Cornwall Railway near Bodmin Road station to the Bodmin and Wadebridge station at Bodmin, with interchange platforms for the necessary transshipment from broad to standard gauge wagons there.
-This had been authorised by the Bodmin Railway Act 1864 (27 & 28 Vict. c. clxx) in 1864, but was dropped in 1876.
+This had been authorised by the Bodmin Railway Act 1864 (27 & 28 Vict. c. clxx), but was dropped in 1876.

-By 1882 relations between the GWR and the LSWR had improved enough for constructive discussions to take place about connecting the GWR to Wadebridge, and to improve the Bodmin & Wadebridge line itself.
+By 1882 relations between the GWR and the LSWR had improved enough for constructive discussions to take place about connecting the GWR to Wadebridge, and to improve the Bodmin and Wadebridge line itself.
 (The line had been constructed with very sharp curves and lightly constructed track.)
 The Great Western Railway Company got powers to make a standard gauge connection, and on 27 May 1887 the GWR opened a line from Bodmin Road to its own Bodmin station in the town.
 The station later became known as Bodmin General.

 In the following year, on 3 September 1888 the GWR built an extension from their Bodmin station to join the Bodmin and Wadebridge line, at Boscarne Junction.

 The LSWR now suspended its own passenger trains on the Bodmin and Wadebridge line from 1 November 1886 for the improvements to the line to be undertaken; goods trains were also suspended, and Great Western Railway trains were the only ones on the line, running from their own Bodmin station.
 Yet another act of Parliament was required, the South-western Railway Act 1891 (54 & 55 Vict. c. cxxi), to permit extension of time for these works, which still included the substantial easing of the sharp curves at Grogley and Dunmere, and substantial improvement of the whole of the section from Boscarne Junction to Bodmin (B&WR station), and extension of Wadebridge station.